deepnight/ldtk/JSON_DOC.md

 <a id="ldtk-FieldDefJson" name="ldtk-FieldDefJson"></a>
 ## 2.2.1.
 Field definition  ![Generic badge](https://img.shields.io/badge/Added_0.6.0-green.svg)
+This section is mostly only intended for the LDtk editor app itself.
+You can safely ignore it.

 Value | Type | Description
 -- | -- | --
 `__type` | String | Human readable value type (eg. `Int`, `Float`, `Point`, etc.).
 If the field is an array, this field will look like `Array<...>` (eg. `Array<Int>`, `Array<Point>` etc.)